jacobdavie7/hbot/README.md

 ## Arguments
 Firewall
 ```
- home    Firewall ruleset for home use

  web     Firewall ruleset for web server use
  backup  Firewall ruleset for backup server use
+ home    Firewall ruleset for home use
+ lax     Firewall ruleset for more lax home use
- limited Firewall ruleset for limited home use
+ limited Firewall ruleset for more limited home use
  reset   FLUSH ALL rules and ACCEPT by default !!DANGER!!
 ```
 ## Extra Notes

+### Updater
+* Running the updater function will automatically update from apt and flatpak WITHOUT confirmation.
+Snap operates normally.

 ### Firewalls
-* The home ruleset requires sudo to be installed
-* The server rulesets does not work with sudo and must be run as root
-* The reset function will check if you are root and run with or without sudo depending on your UID
-<br><br>
 * Note that choosing reset will FLUSH ALL rules and ACCEPT by default.
 Effectively, you have no firewall.
 Use with caution!
 <br><br>
+* The home rulesets requires sudo to be installed
+* All home rulesets ONLY allow related/established traffic IN
+* The lax home ruleset will allow any traffic OUT
+* The limited home ruleset will only allow HTTP/HTTPS/DNS traffic OUT
+* The standard home ruleset will allow all nessesary ports needed for daily-driver computer usage OUT
+<br><br>
+* The server rulesets does not work with sudo and must be run as root
+* The webserver ruleset allows ssh, http, and https IN.
+Ports reqired for data out are allowed on a per-user basis.
+* The backup server only allows SSH in.
+Ports reqired for data out are allowed on a per-user basis.
+<br><br>
+* The reset function will check if you are root and run with or without sudo depending on your UID
+<br><br>
 * Yes, I am (now) aware the watch command exists, which can replace the watcher module.
 This module may be depricated in the future

 ## Installation
 ### Get the Debian package
 #### Download package - The reccomended way
-1. GUI - Download the latest .deb package from the Releases page
+1. GUI - Download the latest .deb package from the Releases page.
-2. CLI - Use wget with the .deb link from the Releases page
+2. CLI - Use wget with the link to the .deb package from the Releases page.
+Ensure you are using wget on the .deb package, not the tag under releases on the main page.
 #### Build package from source - The fun way
 1. Clone the git repo
 2. Run the build command with the directory name of the git repo (default is helper) ```dpkg-deb --build helper```